r-grun/music-visualization/src/recording/README.md

 # Instructions on how to use recording functionality

-The script will record the audio loopback (of the speakers and microphone-input) and store it in files of 6s length in the foler `recording/recordings`
+The script will record the audio loopback (of the speakers and microphone-input) and store it in files of 6s length to `./recordings`

 <br>